-- 10 Main Lanes (5 main lanes in each direction) East and West Basic Scenarios These scenarios included widening on both sides of the current 6-Lane facility to 10 main lanes throughout the corridor, 5 lanes in each direction, with the new I-30 Bridge over the Arkansas River being constructed to the east or to the west of the existing bridge.
+• 10 Main Lanes (5 main lanes in each direction) East and West Basic Scenarios - These scenarios included widening on both sides of the current 6-lane facility to 10 Main Lanes throughout the corridor, 5 lanes in each direction, with the new I-30 Bridge over the Arkansas River being constructed to the east or to the west of the existing bridge.
 Most of the widening will occur within the existing ROW, except for at the Arkansas River Bridge, the proposed frontage road extension over the Union Pacific Railroad to the west of I-30, and a few smaller parcels.
 Other areas may be impacted depending on the location of interchanges, which will be determined in Level 3.
-These scenarios scored high due to improvements to mobility and safety, and the relatively smaller footprint than the scenarios with C/D roads.
+These scenarios scored high due to improvements expected to the 14 mobility and 7 safety measures, and the relatively smaller footprint than the scenarios with C/D roads.
 Both east and west options are being carried forward because environmental impacts vary based upon the location of the proposed bridge, which will be differentiated during the Level 3 Screening analysis.
-(Level 2B Score = 8.46) - 10-lane C/D (3 main lanes + 2 C/D lane in each direction) This scenario included adding 2 C/D lanes in each direction from near 7th Street in North Little Rock to just south of 6th Street in Little Rock.
-Outside the location of the C/D roads, the new facility included 5 main lanes in each direction, with the same footprint as the 10 Main Lane Scenarios.
+(Level 2B Score = 8.46)

+10-lane C/D (3 Main Lanes + 2 C/D lane in each direction) - This scenario included adding 2 C/D lanes in each direction from near 7th Street in North Little Rock to just south of 6th Street in Little Rock.
+Outside the location of the C/D roads, the new facility included 5 main lanes in each direction, with the same footprint as the 10 Main Lane Basic Scenarios.
 This scenario will also include replacement of the I-30 Bridge over the Arkansas River, with the new bridge width extending to the east and west of the existing bridge location.
-This scenario received high scores for mobility and access, but had lower environmental and cost scores due to the larger footprint of the C/D roads.
-The total score was still higher than all other scenarios other than the10 Main Lane Scenarios.
+This scenario received high scores for the 14 mobility and access measures and 7 safety measures, but had lower environmental and cost scores due to the larger footprint of the C/D roads.
+The total score was still higher than all other scenarios other than the 10 Main Lane Basic Scenarios.
 (Level 2B Score = 2.53)